Nenkai/gt-modding-hub/docs/builds/game_builds.md

 The entire engine interface for adhoc has been rebuilt with reflection in mind, now allowing to directly expose many C++ fields, allowing further control through scripting.

 The [volume](../concepts/volume.md) has seen a complete revision aswell, being based on [MPH (Minimal Perfect Hash)](https://en.wikipedia.org/wiki/Perfect_hash_function) for file lookup and introducing support for multiple compression algorithms - ZSTD for PS4, Oodle for PS5.

+Most of the formats on the PS4 version are identical, if not directly compatible with GT Sport.

 * Europe (PS4) - [`CUSA-24767`](https://orbispatches.com/CUSA24767)
 * America (PS4) - [`CUSA-24769`](https://orbispatches.com/CUSA24769)